 Why buy landlord or short-stay insurance?

 Insurance gives you peace of mind to avoid financial and emotional stress.
 It protects your assets from theft or damage.
-It can also cover loss of rental income and protection from liability for injuries in your property, plus other benefits.
+As mentioned, it can also cover loss of rental income and protection from liability for injuries in your property, plus other benefits.
+That can’t be understated.

 It also differs from covers and guarantees provided by online platforms, such as Air B&B, which do not replace your homeowner’s or renter’s insurance.